 A 2008 Australian study is one of many that showed fish oil reduced joint pain, increased cardiovascular health and reduced the need for NSAIDs.

-“Just one serving of cold-water fish twice a week is enough,” Ms. Bogden says.
-She recommends a high-quality daily fish oil supplement in addition to consuming natural dietary sources.
+“Just one serving of cold-water fish twice a week is enough,” says Fiorita.
+“Try a high-quality daily fish oil supplement in addition to consuming natural dietary sources.”

-“In addition to other vegetables, you should try to eat a half cup of a cruciferous vegetable every day, such as broccoli, cauliflower, Brussels sprouts or kale,” Ms. Bogden says.
+“In addition to other vegetables, you should try to eat a half cup of a cruciferous vegetable every day, such as broccoli, cauliflower, Brussels sprouts or kale,” she says.
 “These are all nutritional powerhouses, chock full of antioxidants, vitamins and fiber.”

 In 2005, a team of researchers in Maryland studied the effects of sulphoraphane, an antioxidant compound found in cruciferous vegetables, and found that it blocks an enzyme that causes joint pain and inflammation.
 In addition to aiding arthritis patients, it may be helpful for athletes who put a lot of pressure on their joints.